 |e-podroznik.pl||Bus & Train Timetables||www.e-podroznik.pl|

-If you have a website that is an official one linked to Alwernia, or you administer a local community or an important trade site please let us know as we may be interested in including it on Alwernia Travel Guide.
+If you have a website that is an official one linked to Alwernia, or you administer a local community or an important trade site please let us know as I may be interested in including it on Alwernia Travel Guide.

 |Name of Website||Place||Class||URL|